API Reference

 let picture = [%styled.div [|randomProperty|]];

-Here the lack of safety will rely on your usage of CssJs.unsafe CssJs.unsafe.
+Here the safety will rely on your usage of CSS.unsafe CSS.unsafe correctly.

 For a general overview of the list take a look at support for CSS (opens in a new tab).